UPPMAX/HPC-python/docs/day2/pandas.rst

 Getting Dummy Variables for Machine Learning
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ML programs like TensorFlow and PyTorch take Series/DataFrame inputs, but they generally require numeric input.
 If some of the variables that you want to predict are categorical (e.g. species, sex, or some other classification), they need to be converted to a numerical form that TensorFlow and PyTorch can use.
-Standard practice is turn a categorical variable with $N$ unique values into $N$ or $N-1$ boolean columns, where a row entry that was assigned a given category value has a 1 or True in the boolean column corresponding to that category and 0 or False in all the other boolean category columns.
+Standard practice is turn a categorical variable with *N* unique values into *N* or *N*-1 boolean columns, where a row entry that was assigned a given category value has a 1 or True in the boolean column corresponding to that category and 0 or False in all the other boolean category columns.

 The Pandas function that does this is ``pd.get_dummies(data, dtype=bool, drop_first=False, prefix=pref, columns=columns)``.